Financing Options? We’ve got them!

 There are different types of cash funding options.
 However, not all options are created equal.
 Fast Capital 360 recommends caution in applying for certain ones, such as Merchant Cash Advances.
 The most common type of business cash advance is the Merchant Cash Advance (MCA).
 A business cash advance is speedy and not credit dependent.

-All businesses, from the biggest star on DOW JONES INDUSTRIAL AVERAGE (DJIA) to the smallest start up, worry about cash flow.
-When they look for financing options, whether it is to borrow money to improve its marketing program or acquire another company, it will likely finance the advance through one of two primary funding methods: cash flow or asset based.
+Cash flow is the air in any businesses sails, so any kind of lull or decrease in it requires immediate attention.
+Sometimes when this happens a small business advance is necessary to help right the ship.
+When looking for financing options, whether it’s to borrow money to improve its marketing program or acquire another company, it will likely finance the advance through one of two primary funding methods: cash flow or asset based.
 If they use the cash flow-based financing process, the business owner or corporation borrows money based on the projected future cash flow of the company.

 Cash Advance Lenders

-Tradition lenders, i.e. banks, deem businesses as “risky” if they have poor or bad credit.
+Tradition lenders like big banks, claim businesses as “risky” if they have below average or bad credit.
 These businesses will find better consideration with online financing sources.
-However, borrowers may want to carefully consider the types of funding they need and the lenders with whom they are contemplating doing business.
+However, borrowers may want to carefully consider the kind of funding they need and which lenders they’re doing business.

-In the last several years, business owners have seen options for funding shift from the traditional brick and mortar banks to online options.
+Over the past few years, funding options have heavily shifted from traditional bank loans to an array of online options.
 Until 1995, nearly all bank finances were made to small business owners.
 By 2012, according to a Harvard Business School study, that number dropped to about half.
 Online funders have moved to fill that gap.
-Online business financing had the second-highest funding approval rate of 71%.
-Analysts at Morgan Stanley predict that online funding (or “marketplace lending”) will reach $290 billion by 2020.
+Online business funding had the second-highest funding approval rate, with 71%. of analysts at Morgan Stanley predicting that online funding (or “marketplace lending”) will reach $290 billion by 2020.